Tent: Fully Test-time Adaptation by Entropy Minimization: Introduction

 \section{Introduction}

-Deep networks can achieve high accuracy on training data and are effective for testing data from the same distribution, as evidenced by tremendous benchmark progress \cite{krizhevsky2012imagenet,simonyan2014very,he2016deep}.
-However, generalization to new and different data is limited \cite{hendrycks2019benchmarking,recht2019do-imagenet,geirhos2018generalisation}.
-When the training (source) data differ from the testing (target) data, a condition known as \emph{dataset shift} \cite{quionero2009dataset}, then model accuracy suffers.
-Models can be sensitive to corruptions, variations, or shifts during testing that were not encountered during training.
-Nevertheless, it can be necessary to deploy a model in changing conditions on data from different distributions.
+Deep networks can achieve high accuracy on training and testing data from the same distribution, as evidenced by tremendous benchmark progress \citep{krizhevsky2012imagenet,simonyan2014very,he2016deep}.
+However, generalization to new and different data is limited \citep{hendrycks2019benchmarking,recht2019do-imagenet,geirhos2018generalisation}.
+Accuracy suffers when the training (source) data differ from the testing (target) data, a condition known as \emph{dataset shift} \citep{quionero2009dataset}.
+Models can be sensitive to shifts during testing that were not known during training, whether natural variations or corruptions, such as unexpected weather or sensor degradation.
+Nevertheless, it can be necessary to deploy a model on different data distributions, so adaptation is needed.

-We seek to reduce generalization error given only an already trained model and target data.
-That is, without recourse to the training/source data, as it may no longer be available, or it may be computationally infeasible.
-This is the condition of a model in deployment, such as on computationally-constrained devices on the ``edge'' (such as phones or robots \cite{tanwani2019fog}), or a model downloaded from a zoo and brought to bear on new data, as is now commonplace.
-We call this setting fully test-time adaptation.
+During testing, the model must adapt given only its parameters and the target data.
+This \emph{fully test-time adaptation} setting cannot rely on source data or supervision.
+Neither is practical when the model first encounters new testing data, before it can be collected and annotated, as inference must go on.
+Real-world usage motivates fully test-time adaptation by data, computation, and task needs:

-Fully test-time adaptation has practical motivations.
-1. Availability: a model might be distributed without its data, the source data might be protected for privacy concerns, or it might simply be gone.
-2. Efficiency: it might not be computationally practical to (re-)process the source data during testing.
-This is especially true on edge devices, where limits are more strict.
-3. Accuracy: a model might not be sufficiently accurate on new data for its purpose.
+\begin{enumerate}[leftmargin=4mm] \item Availability.
+A model might be distributed without source data for bandwidth, privacy, or profit. \item Efficiency.
+It might not be computationally practical to (re-)process source data during testing. \item Accuracy.
+A model might be too inaccurate without adaptation to serve its purpose. \end{enumerate}

-Fully test-time adaptation is an unsupervised setting, so the model must extract its own supervision.
-Our objective for test-time optimization is model confidence, as measured by the entropy of the model's predictions on the test set.
-For our entropy minimization, we augment the model with an adaptor, which we optimize while keeping the model fixed.
-The adaptor modulates the model representation by feature-wise affine transformations, an efficient class of transformations for test-time optimization.
-The adaptor is optimized purely by entropy minimization of the model predictions during testing.
-No joint optimization on train and test data is required, and the adapter never sees training/source data.
-No re-training or re-architecting of the model is needed.

-Our experiments investigate robustness to image corruptions, domain shift for digit recognition, and ablation and oracle analysis.
-We compare our method to normalization and optimization baselines in the same fully test-time adaptation setting.
-For reference results given more data and supervision, we also report the accuracies of semi-supervised learning and domain adaptation methods with access to the labeled training data.